cucumber/godog/README.md

 **The API is likely to change a few times before we reach 1.0.0**

 **Godog** is an open source behavior-driven development framework for [go][golang] programming language.
 What is behavior-driven development, you ask?
 It’s the idea that you start by writing human-readable sentences that describe a feature of your application and how it should work, and only then implement this behavior in software.

 The project is inspired by [behat][behat] and [cucumber][cucumber] and is based on cucumber [gherkin3 parser][gherkin].

 **Godog** does not intervene with the standard **go test** command and its behavior.
 You can leverage both frameworks to functionally test your application while maintaining all test related source code in **_test.go** files.

 **Godog** acts similar compared to **go test** command.
-It builds all package sources to a single main package file and replaces **main** func with its own and runs the build to test described application behavior in feature files.
-Production builds remain clean without any test related source code.
+It uses a **TestMain** hook introduced in `go1.4` and clones the package sources to a temporary build directory.
+The only change it does is adding a runner test.go file additionally and ensures to cleanup TestMain func if it was used in tests. **Godog** uses standard **go** ast and build utils to generate test suite package and even builds it with **go test -c** command.
+It even passes all your environment exported vars.

 ### Install